mesmotronic/as3-worker-untar/README.md

 Untar Worker for Adobe AIR is an ActionScript 3 Worker class used to extract uncompressed gnu-tar files, created using `tar -cf`, in the background.

-The Worker is designed to be used a one shot thing, and will self-terminate on completion.
+The Worker runs once, then self-terminates on completion.

 Released under BSD license.
 Requires AIR 3.4+.

 Example Project
 ---------------

-A simple Flex/AIR example Flash Builder project is included in the examples folder, which enables you to select and extract a tar to a chosen folder.
+A simple Flex project for Adobe AIR example Flash Builder project is included in the examples folder, which enables you to select and extract a tar to a chosen folder.

 Code Example
 ------------